 2to redirect all HTTP traffic to HTTPS (recommended)

-Finally, after completing the prompts, Certbot generates the certificate and updates your Nginx configuration automatically.
+After completing the prompts, Certbot generates the certificate and updates your Nginx configuration automatically.

-Test Certificate Renewal
+Test Certbot Certificate Renewal on Debian

 sudo certbot renew --dry-run